hilios/wumpus/README.md

-# wumpus
+# Wumpus

-Artificial intelligence agent for the Wumpus game
+Artificial intelligence agent for the Wumpus game.